Top five things to keep in mind when scaling your tech startup

 Figure Out the Tech First

 A tech startup relies on technology to be able to move forward.
-If you haven’t figured out how to specifically scale your IT systems and product’s tech capabilities, it’s best to hold off any plans to scale.
+If you haven’t figured out how to specifically scale your IT systems and product’s tech startup capabilities, it’s best to hold off any plans to scale.
 Figure out how to set up your cloud storage and organization, how to set up your hiring and training processes, how to automate your marketing campaigns, and how to improve on your product’s or service’s current technology to be able to offer future updates and features.
-The underlying tech behind these operations are vital for your company to keep up with new market demand without collapsing under the weight of increased costs.
+The underlying tech startup behind these operations are vital for your company to keep up with new market demand without collapsing under the weight of increased costs.

 Work on a Mobile App